planetarydev/synchron/README.md

 });

 try {
-	var data = readFileSync('./testfile.txt');
+	// here is the synchron function call var data = readFileSync('./testfile.txt');
 	console.log(data);
 } catch (err){
-	console.log(err); // maybe an error like: "ENOENT: no such file or directory, open './testfile.txt'" }
+	// if an error occours the function will throw it and you can catch it console.log(err); // maybe an error like: "ENOENT: no such file or directory, open './testfile.txt'" }
 ```